Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Methods

-In this section we provide a derivation of the steady state equations Eqs. \ref{eq:FfixedQP}-\ref{eq:quasiParticleConstraint} within the BCS mean field approximation.
+\textit{Superconductivity with fixed quasi-particle number }---In this section we provide a derivation of the steady state equations Eqs.~\ref{eq:nonThermalGap} \& \ref{eq:quasiParticleConstraint} within the BCS mean field approximation.
+We note that similar considerations were asserted previously by Parmenter\cite{PhysRevLett.7.274} in the case of quasi-particle extraction.
 We begin by reiterating that (number conserving) scattering between quasi-particles and thermally occupied acoustic phonons is much faster than number non-conserving scattering events needed to generate quasi-particles.
-While the latter is emphasized throughout our work as what enables a long-lived non-equilibrium gap, the former suggests that the effective temperature that governs the quasi-particle distribution should coincide with the temperature of the phonon bath.
+While the latter is emphasized throughout our work as what enables a long-lived non-equilibrium gap, the former suggests that the effective temperature that governs the quasi-particle distribution should coincide with the temperature of the phonon bath---we do not invoke a two-temperature model.
 Thus, to find our steady state quasi-particle distribution, it suffices to solve for the gap $\Delta$ and Bogolyubov chemical potential $\lambda$ self-consistently while minimizing an effective thermal free energy at temperature $T$.
 Concretely, our quasi-particle number constrained, $\Delta$-dependent free energy can be expressed as:

 where the first two terms correspond to the usual BCS decoupled free energy at a given temperature and superconducting gap $\Delta$, the fixed quasi-particle constraint is enforced by minimizing with respect to a Lagrange multiplier $\lambda$, and the final term enforces that the density matrix has trace 1, by minimizing with respect to $z$.
 The operators $\gamma_{k,\sigma} (\Delta)$ ($\gamma_{k,\sigma}^\dag (\Delta)$) correspond to the Bogolyubov quasi-particle annihilation (creation) operators defined by canonical Bogolyubov rotations parametrized by $\Delta$: $\gamma_{k,\uparrow} = u_k c_{k, \uparrow}-v_{k} c_{k, \downarrow}^{\dag}$ and $\gamma_{-k,\downarrow}^{\dag} = u_k^* c_{-k, \downarrow}^{\dag}-v_{k}^* c_{k, \uparrow}$, where $|u_k|^2 = \frac{1}{2}\left(1+\frac{\xi_k}{\sqrt{\xi_k^2+\Delta^2}}\right)$ and $|v_k|^2+|u_k|^2=1$.
 We note now that the operator portion of the quasi-particle number constraint can be subsumed into the Hamiltonian, which within BCS mean-field, is diagonal in $\gamma_{k,\sigma} (\Delta)$.
 Thus, one readily interprets the Lagrange multiplier as a chemical potential for the Bogolyubov quasi-particles.